Purple-Tentacle/BangleAppsDev/apps/pedometer/README.md

 * Steps are saved to a file and read-in at start (to not lose step progress)
 * Settings can be changed in Settings - App/widget settings - Active Pedometer

+## Data storage

+* Data is stored to a file
+* Format: now,stepsCounted,active,stepsTooShort,stepsTooLong,stepsOutsideTime
+* now is UNIX timestamp
+* YOu can import the file into Excel
+* The file does not include a header
+* You can convert UNIX timestamp to a date in Excel using this formula: =DATE(1970;1;1)+(LINKS(A2;10)/86400)
+* You have to format the cell with the formula to a date cell.
+Example: YYYY-MM-DD-hh-mm-ss

 ## Settings

 * Max time (ms): Maximum time between two steps in milliseconds, steps will not be counted if exceeded.
 Standard: 1100